FEJUVE: Governance

 As of 2008, FEJUVE counted 570 neighborhood councils spread throughout El Alto's nine districts.
 Each council has at least 200 members, which elect their own leadership committees and hold monthly neighborhood assemblies, which make decisions through discussion and consensus.
-Political party leaders, merchants, real estate speculators, and those who collaborated with the dictatorship are not allowed to be delegates between councils.
-Leadership of the neighborhood councils also have a relatively high proportion of women, around 20-30%.
+Each council is led by an executive committee consisting of 15 secretariats, less than a third of which are permanent.
+Each executive committee has a president and a secretary, usually elected by assemblies due to their experience in social networking or their public speaking skills.
+Political party leaders, merchants, real estate speculators, and those who collaborated with the dictatorship are prohibited from leadership and delegational positions.
+However, these restrictions haven't always been closely followed, as members of political parties and municipal officials have reportedly taken leadership positions within the FEJUVE.